Mamiya. <- Previous • Next -> Miki.

 From Akio’s point of view, Mikage is there to train Utena’s power of miracles and make it strong enough to be worth stealing.
 From Mikage’s point of view, he wants to defeat Utena so that he can kill Anthy the Rose Bride and replace her with Mamiya.
 It’s ironic in multiple ways.
 For one, Anthy is playing Mamiya, so the two are the same person.
 For another, the real Mamiya is already dead himself, and Mikage doesn’t know it.
 By the time Utena meets Mikage, he is long dead.
 The blue uniform says that Mikage is an illusion.

 Akio gains power from the dead, and dead Mikage is one of his sources of power.
 The power of the patriarchy is its legitimacy, that is, people’s acceptance of its stories.
 A person’s story ends when they die and becomes eternal, in a sense.
 A major theme is the cultural revision of past stories to make them fit preconceptions.
 In Utena, because of that kind of revision, a person’s story becomes more powerful when they die.
 Better fitting the story to the audience’s expectations makes it more believable.
 Utena does not fit expectations; on the surface, it is unreal and unbelievable.
+That is the point.
 The past with its accumulation of stories is more powerful than the present, when the stories haven’t been regularized yet.
 The Black Rose arc is about the power of the past, and how it is greater than the power of the present that we saw in the Student Council arc.

 When we see Mikage alive, we are not seeing a flashback to true events; some points are inconsistent and not all can be true.
 We are not seeing Mikage’s memory; the dead do not remember anything.
 We are seeing the story of Mikage.
 The story is not true history.
 Probably much of it is true, but it has altered (or been altered).